theprimarybrain/theprimarybrain.github.io/_posts/2020-02-14-Valentine-STEM-Challenges.md

 ## Reflection

 After completing all seven challenges, I gave my students the writing reflection page of their choice from our Valentine STEM Pack.
 I loved reading about their favorite activities and the challenges that were easiest and most difficult for them.
-It was a day filled with memories for my littles and I. I can't wait to plan another STEM afternoon in a few weeks!
+It was a day filled with memories for my littles!
+I can't wait to plan another STEM afternoon in a few weeks!

 I hope you were able to grab some fun ideas to do with your class or your kids at home.
-If you want to grab the printables resources shown in this post, you can click here to download my [Valentine STEM Challenges](https://www.teacherspayteachers.com/Product/50-off-for-48-Hours-Valentine-STEM-Challenges-5248004?utm_source=PB%20Blog&utm_campaign=Valentine%20STEM%20Stations) from my TpT store.
+If you want to grab the printables resources shown in this post, you can [click here to download my Valentine STEM Challenges](https://www.teacherspayteachers.com/Product/50-off-for-48-Hours-Valentine-STEM-Challenges-5248004?utm_source=PB%20Blog&utm_campaign=Valentine%20STEM%20Stations) from my TpT store.